What does the term 'open access' mean?

 Open access publishing of research data also offers a number of advantages:

 Open access is actively supported by the majority of universities both in Germany and in other countries and by four key German research organizations: the Fraunhofer Society, the Helmholtz Association, the Leibniz Association and the Max Planck Society.
-The German Research Foundation (DFG), the German Federal Ministry of Education and Research (BMBF) and the European Commission (EC) are also actively involved in promoting open access.
+The German Research Foundation (DFG), the German Federal Ministry of Research, Technology and Space (BMFTR) and the European Commission (EC) are also actively involved in promoting open access.
 As well as anchoring the principle of open access in the conditions they stipulate for providing funding, many of these organizations also promote projects which improve accessibility to academic and scientific information.

 See also